m417z/ntdoc/descriptions/system_information_class.md

 Enumeration type `SYSTEM_INFORMATION_CLASS` defines information classes for a lot of system settings This type is used with function `NtQuerySystemInformation` and `NtSetSystemInformation`.
-For detailed informations see descriptions of structures associated with information classes below.
+For detailed information see descriptions of structures associated with information classes below.

 ### SystemBasicInformation